 Evolving Recommendations With Sequential TTNN

-With more recent advancements, we’re already seeing some exponential improvement in personalized recommendations with Sequential Two-Tower Neural Networks.
+With more recent advancements, we’re already seeing some significant improvement in personalized recommendations with Sequential Two-Tower Neural Networks.
 These sequential models can learn high-order dependencies across a sequence of interactions, meaning they can follow a customer’s “breadcrumbs” and deliver the next best recommendation based on that series of actions.